With card view, you can organize tasks, work items, or ideas into actionable groups.

-To move a card, drag it within a lane or across lanes.
+To move a card, drag it to a lane or across lanes.

-Define relationships between tasks and organize subtasks with a parent task.
-Subtasks in Card View can be defined in both the Grid View and directly in Card View:
+Define relationships between tasks, and organize subtasks with a parent task.
+You can add subtasks both in the grid view and card view:

-- Grid View—when rows are indented under a parent to create a hierarchical relationship.
-More on hierarchy in Indenting and Outdenting Rows.
+- Grid View: Indent rows under a parent to create a hierarchical relationship

 Quickly view subtask cards by their relationship with other cards with the level at the top of the Smartsheet window.